Temporary Anchorage Devices (TADS)

 What Exactly Are TADs?

-Sometimes, even the most advanced braces or aligners need a little extra support.
+Sometimes, even the most advanced braces or clear aligners need a little extra support.
 That’s where Temporary Anchorage Devices (TADs) come in.
 These tiny, titanium pins are made from medical-grade titanium alloy, the same material often used in surgical implants and joint replacements.
 This specific alloy is highly biocompatible, meaning it integrates safely with the bone without triggering allergic or immune responses.

 These tiny devices are gently placed in the jawbone, often between the roots of the teeth or in the palate.
 Once in place, they act like stable anchor points, allowing teeth to be moved with exceptional control without putting unwanted pressure on other teeth.